lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 Three types of traversal:

-- **In-order Traversal**: the left subtree is visited first, then the root and later the right sub-tree. **Prefer this one**, as nodes can be printed in order for binary search tree.
+- **In-order Traversal**: the left subtree is visited first, then the root and later the right sub-tree. **Prefer this one, as nodes can be printed in order for binary search tree.**

 ![tree-in-order-traversal.jpg](img/tree-in-order-traversal.jpg)